Can you actually make a living from uploading music online? Technically yes… but actually…

-Spotify, the platform used by 170 million people have opening up its direct monetization program.
+Spotify, the platform used by 170 million people, has opening up its direct monetization program.
 Millions of listeners flock to Spotify to enjoy music that is advertising-supported and subscription-based.
 In the United States alone, people listened to an average of 32 hours of music per week in 2017, showing that the market is big enough for artists of every genre.
 Just like Youtubers, Spotify artists can earn a certain amount through advertising.

 How much can you expect?